biqute/qtics/docs/source/experiments.rst

               raise Exception("Temperature %s mK out of allowed range.", temperature)

-In the main experiment, the reset condition can be checked by calling the ''Experiment.monitor_failed()`` method, as in this example.
+In the main experiment, the reset condition can be checked by calling the ``Experiment.monitor_failed()`` method, as in this example.

 .. code-block:: python